kubeflow/examples/demos/yelp_demo/demo_setup/README.md

 ### CLI (kfctl)

-If you require GKE beta features such as TPUs and node autoprovisioning (NAP), these instructions describe manual cluster creation.
+If you require GKE beta features such as TPUs and node autoprovisioning (NAP), these instructions describe manual cluster creation and Kubeflow installation with kfctl.

 #### Create service accounts